We’re about to run out of new movies and TV shows, and I can’t wait

 Every fool like me, trying in vain to keep up with pop culture, could stand to take a break from the forever-cresting tidal waves of newness.

-Ever since Netflix became an original content behemoth, the explosion of streaming platforms and hyper-churn of content has been downright oppressive.
-The nonstop deluge accounts for why, without hesitation, we now refer to material that often approaches art as “content.”
-On some level, our precious movies and shows have always been commodities—the crap between commercials—but in an era where every conglomerate wants nothing more than to build out its own branded video library, they’ve never felt more like it.
+Ever since Netflix became an original content behemoth, the explosion of streaming platforms has been downright oppressive.
+Their constant hyper-churn accounts for why, without hesitation, we now refer to material that often approaches art as “content” in the first place.
+On some level, our precious movies and shows have always been commodities—the crap between commercials—but in an era where every conglomerate wants to build out its own branded video library, they’ve never felt more like it.

 After years of attempting to sop up every juicy droplet from a gushing content-geyser, a drought seems like a vacation.
 It’s a mandatory order to slow down for a beat and actually separate the content from the art.